for Westwood School Committee

 I'm running because I believe we can — and should — expect the full potential of Westwood Schools.
 I'll bring the same pragmatic, results-driven approach I use every day in business: set clear goals, measure progress, and hold leadership accountable.

 Our children have attended Hanlon / Pine Hill over the past four years.
 My wife Amy is a Pediatric Nurse Practitioner and has served on the Pine Hill PTO board for several years.
 I coach soccer, assistant coach hockey, co-coordinate the Pine Hill Math League, and have served on the district's Portrait of a Graduate committee.
-Our family is deeply committed to Westwood's success.
+Our family is deeply invested in Westwood's success.

-See the grade-level data →Parents deserve to know what's happening in our schools — and to be heard before decisions are made, not after.
-Too many parents feel administration isn't responsive to their concerns.
-I'll push for annual "State of the Schools" reports with published MCAS peer comparisons, open forums before major policy changes, and real accountability when parents raise concerns.
-Transparency isn't a nice-to-have — it's the foundation everything else is built on.
+See the grade-level data →Parents deserve to know what's happening in our schools and to be heard before decisions are made, not after.
+I'll push for enhanced communication so that all stakeholders in Westwood schools have their voices heard — including annual reports with real data and open forums before major policy changes.

 The overwhelming majority of parents oppose phone access at school.
 I'll support and strengthen district-wide phone-free policies.